-In order to be admitted unconditionally to the graduate program in psychology, the applicant should present an overall grade point average of 3.2 or higher, competitive scores on the verbal, quantitative, and analytical sections of the Graduate Record Examination, and should provide three satisfactory letters of recommendation from individuals in a position to judge the applicant's potential for success in graduate study.
+In order to be admitted unconditionally to the graduate program in psychology, the applicant should present an overall grade point average of 3.0 or higher, scores of 500 or higher on each section of the Graduate Record Examination, and should provide three satisfactory letters of recommendation from individuals in a position to judge the applicant's potential for success in graduate study.
 In addition, the applicant must have completed all undergraduate courses listed above.
-Applicants must also provide scores on the Subject Test in Psychology of the Graduate Record Examination although these are not always used in making admission decisions.
 GRE scores which are more than ten years old will not be accepted.